the more you know

 Page

 Page and its surrounding area going into Utah is just full of so much serene beauty.
-Its the most Northern area of Arizona that you can elope in and known for Horseshoe Bend and Lake Powell, but what it has to offer for sure goes beyond that.
+It's the most Northern area of Arizona that you can elope in and known for Horseshoe Bend and Lake Powell, but what it has to offer for sure goes beyond that.

 Eloping here is great if you want more privacy than what Sedona has to offer.
-Page also serves as a good base for traveling to areas like Zion, The Grand Canyon and more!
+Page also serves as a good base for traveling to areas like Zion, The Grand Canyon, and more!

-We recommend eloping here from mid September to the first week of May.
+We recommend eloping here from mid-September to the first week of May.
 Keep in mind it can be cooler here in the Winter than in the Sedona area, but Winter can still be pleasant and very private.

-In Page there is so much to do like boating, kayaking, hiking, exploring slot canyons via foot or by canyoneering and of course some great star gazing.
+In Page, there is so much to do like boating, kayaking, hiking, exploring slot canyons via foot or by canyoneering, and of course some great star gazing.

 To get to Page you can fly into Phoenix or you can fly into Vegas.
 We personally prefer Vegas when visiting this area since the flights are usually cheaper, but it all depends on your full trip plans.